davidfunnell/trax/README.md

 	"sales": []
 }

-To Delete a Sales Record:
+To Delete a Sales Records:
 DELETE: http://localhost:8090/api/salerecords/#/

-    Insert the service appointment id in place of # in the endpoint to correctly delete the appointment of your choice.
+    Insert the sales records id in place of # in the endpoint to correctly delete the sales record of your choice.

     The response code should be 200 OK if successful.
 The response should look as shown below.